keithbuhler/keithbuhler.github.io/content/siteinfo/disambiguation.md

 ## Redirected from kiθ bulər (disambiguation)[^1]

-*This site is about Keith Buhler, the philosopher and classical educator.*
+*This site is about Dionysius (formerly Keith) Buhler, the philosopher and classical educator.*

 *He is not to be confused with:*